For authors

 Results: Results should be illustrated by tables and figures (which should not duplicate each other).
 Rather than mechanically repeating the data of tables and graphs, the text should seek to reveal the principles detected.
 It is recommended to use past indefinite verb tense in describing the results.
 Importantly, the results section is to be separated from the discussion.
 Also, this section should be divided into several subsections using subtitles based on the findings, not based on methods.

 Discussion: This section should provide a concise description of the experimental data obtained.
 Rather than mechanically repeating the data of tables and graphs, the text should seek to reveal the principles detected.
 It is recommended to use the present indefinite verb tense in describing the results.
 The discussion should not reiterate the results.
-The end of this section may contain the limitation of the study.
+The end of this section may contain the limitations of the study.

-Conclusion: This section should be completed with a major conclusion that answers the question specified in the introductory part of the article.
+Conclusions: This section should be completed with a major conclusion that answers the question specified in the introductory part of the article.

-Acknowledgment: The source of financial grants and other funding must be acknowledged, including a frank declaration of the authors’ industrial links and affiliations.
+Acknowledgments: The source of financial grants and other funding must be acknowledged, including a frank declaration of the authors’ industrial links and affiliations.
 The contribution of colleagues or institutions should also be acknowledged.
 Personal thanks and thanks to anonymous reviewers are not appropriate.
 (It will be assumed that the absence of such an acknowledgment is a statement by the authors that no support was received.)

-Conflicts of interest: No conflict of interest from authors regarding the publication of this manuscript.
+Conflicts of interest: No conflict of interest from the authors regarding the publication of this manuscript.
 But, please mention if there is any.

-Reference: The number of references should be less than 110 for review and less than 60 for other types (original articles) of articles.
+References: The number of references should be less than 110 for review and less than 60 for other types (original articles) of articles.
 At least 40% of references should be taken from recent years (last five years).
 References older than the year 2000 should be avoided.
 The references should be numbered in the order in which they appear in the text in brackets eg. [1], [2, 3], [4-8].
 References to published abstracts should be mentioned in the text but not in the reference list.

 In the reference list, cite the names of all authors when there are two or one; when three or more, list the first two followed by et al. Reference to unpublished data and personal communications should not appear in the list but should be cited in the text only (e.g. Smith A, 2007, unpubl. data).
 All citations mentioned in the text, tables or figures must be listed in the reference list.
 For referencing, please use the EndNote style of JABET.
 Names of journals should be abbreviated in the style used in PubMed.
 Authors are responsible for the accuracy of the references.